 Probation will persist in implementing rehabilitative initiatives and connecting young individuals to community-based services as deemed suitable, aiming to decrease youth reoffending rates and lessen the necessity of transferring cases to the adult criminal justice system or to commitment to SYTF.
 Only upon determination by the Juvenile Court that juvenile justice system services are insufficient for youth rehabilitation will a case be transferred to the adult criminal justice system or SYTF.
-The objective is to offer comprehensive services and thereby reduce the frequency of cases and supervision being shifted to the adult criminal justice system, except in the most severe instances.
+The objective is to offer comprehensive services and thereby reduce the frequency of cases and supervision being shifted to the adult criminal justice system.